justcoded/web-starter-kit/README.md

 In our WSK you can use [SASS](http://sass-lang.com/).
 Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.

 Sass is a CSS preprocessor—a layer between the stylesheets you author and the .css files you serve to the browser.
 Sass (short for Syntactically Awesome Stylesheets) plugs the holes in CSS as a language, allowing you to write DRY code that’ll be faster, more efficient, and easier to maintain.
+In our WSK we follow Sass [guidelines](https://sass-guidelin.es/#architecture).

 So while normal CSS doesn’t yet allow things like variables, mixins (reusable blocks of styles), and other goodies, Sass provides a syntax that does all of that and more—enabling “super functionality” in addition to your normal CSS.